totalhack/zillion/README.md

 );
 ```

-<a name="example-warehouse-creation"></a>
+<a name="example-warehouse-config"></a>

-### **Warehouse Creation**
+### **Warehouse Configuration**

-A `Warehouse` may be created from an existing SQLAlchemy MetaData instance,
+A `Warehouse` may be created from a from a JSON or YAML configuration that defines
-purely from a JSON/YAML configuration, or a combination of the two.
-The code below
-shows how it can be done in as little as one line of code if you have a pointer
-to a JSON/YAML `Warehouse` config.
+its fields, datasources, and tables.
+The code below shows how it can be done in as little as one line of code if you have a pointer to a JSON/YAML `Warehouse` config.

-> *Note*: Defining your config in JSON or YAML is recommended, so we'll save an example
-of defining `Zillion` metadata directly on your SQLAlchemy objects for another
-time.

 ```python
 from zillion import Warehouse